thinking-machines-lab/tinker-quickstart/README.md

 ### Account Setup

-Set up a Tinker account in the [Tinker Console](https://tinker.thinkingmachines.ai/).
+Sign into your TML account in the [Tinker Console](https://tinker.thinkingmachines.ai/).

 Make sure to set up [Billing](https://tinker.thinkingmachines.ai/billing/balance) so that you can begin training models.
 This quickstart uses very small models, so it chould cost you no more than $5.
 See the [pricing page](https://tinker-docs.thinkingmachines.ai/tinker/models/) for more details.